 We stress that this camp is not a 'race' nor is it about being highly competitive with the others on the camp.
 Everyone will benefit from working with our two excellent coaches, and we feel sure you will benefit whatever your goals and aspirations.

 On this trip we require a minimum of 4 people to book before we can confirm the trip will go ahead.
 We give the maximum as 10, but if we receive further interest we may increase the maximum stated, and employ another guide to ensure that the overall group sizes for sessions are small.

 When booking a holiday as a solo traveller a twin or quad bedded room comprising of two or four single beds, is booked as standard.
 This will be with someone of the same gender unless you request to pay extra for your own room.
 A small number of single rooms are available for a supplementary fee of £120.

-Dave Taylor is an experienced UK Athletics coach (specialising in Fell and Mountain Running), Mountain Leader, Orienteering Coach and successful fell runner.
+Dave Taylor is an experienced UK Athletics coach (specialising in Fell and Mountain Running), Mountain Leader, Orienteering Coach and keen fell run racer.
 Dave won the 2015 English Fell Running Champions (V50 category) and has completed the Bob Graham, Paddy Buckley and Charlie Ramsay Rounds.
 Dave works full time as a Trail & Fell Running Guide offering coaching, guided runs and navigation training to runners of all abilities.

 Dave's passion is running on the trails and fells, mainly in the Peak District but also further afield.
 As a Fell Running Guide, he's contributed to numerous articles and featured in magazines such as Trail Running, Outdoor Fitness and Men's Running.
 Dave has been heavily involved in the organisation of major mountain marathons and races including the Edale Skyline and the Ultra Tour of the Peak District.